mickgram/Capstone/README.md

 #### Business Questions Asked

 - Is there a relationship between perfect store factors and sales volume?
-- WWhich perfect store data points have a significant impact on sales?
+- Which perfect store data points have a significant impact on sales?
 - How much does each of these data points impact sales volume?

 #### Findings: